 A person who tells anecdotes in a skillful and amusing way.

-Greg Morton is an entertainment jack of all trades.
-He is an adventure novelist, motivational writer, outdoor adventure filmmaker and radio talk show host.
+Greg Morton is an adventure novelist, motivational writer, outdoor adventure filmmaker and radio talk show host.
 He is a former child actor, having appeared opposite such Hollywood icons as Kate Jackson, Beverly Garland, Shirley Jones and Bruce Boxleitner.
 Greg’s literary work includes action/adventure fiction, motivational non-fiction, poetry and family fantasy/adventure.
-He can currently be seen on the reoccurring webisodes of The Micro-Adventures and can be heard as the host of the weekly radio program The Greg Morton Show.
+He can currently be seen on the reoccurring webisodes of The Micro-Adventures and can be heard as the host of the radio program The Morton Podcast (with wife/co-host Sandra!).

 At age ten, Greg Morton was a television actor, appearing in a number of commercial advertisements for such companies as Texas Instruments, McDonald’s, Mattel, Friendly’s Ice Cream and Van de Kamps.

 In 1985, Greg appeared with Shirley Jones and Len Cariou in the Emmy nominated, made for television movie There Were Times, Dear.

 He was also featured in all four seasons (1983-1987) of the Emmy Award winning CBS hit Scarecrow and Mrs. King, as Kate Jackson’s youngest son Jamie.

 The show also featured the legendary Beverly Garland (My Three Sons, Lois & Clark), longtime Hollywood leading man Bruce Boxleitner (Tron, Babylon 5), the beautiful and funny Martha Smith (Animal House), longtime character actor Mel Stewart, and Young Artist Award nominee Paul Stout.